Buy Now!

 Disable Overlay on VMR7 Video Renderer

-VMR7 can work with overlay hardware or not.
-Depending on the video hardware, using overlay will incur image quality loss and on other video hardware image quality may improve.
-So if you want to use VMR7 technology to display your video, try it with overlay on and off.
+VMR7 can work with overlay hardware or in full software mode.
+Depending on the video hardware, using overlays can improve or reduce video quality.
+If you use VMR7 technology to render videos, try with overlay on and off to get the best results.

 Use VMR7 in non-mixing mode (enable if VMR7 is giving you problems)